me-hasan/me-hasan/README.md

 <h1 align="center">Hi 👋, I'm Md Khayrul Hasan</h1>
 <h3 align="left">A passionate backend developer from Bangladesh</h3>
-<p>With over ten years of experience in software engineering, solution architecture, and project management, I am a seasoned professional leading the development and implementation of advanced software solutions.
-My expertise lies in delivering high-quality, scalable, and secure software products, often surpassing client and stakeholder expectations.
+<p>With a decade of experience in the software industry, including roles in solution architecture and project management, I have a strong background in guiding the develop and implementation of sophisticated software solutions.
+I pride myself on consistently delivering software products that are not only of high quality but also scalable and secure, often exceeding the expectations of clients and stakeholders.

-My technical proficiency covers a broad range of areas, including PHP, microservices, DevOps, and cloud computing.
-I have also completed a comprehensive 36-hour Project Management Professional (PMP) workshop, enhancing my project execution skills.
+My technical skills span a variety of areas, such as PHP, microservices, DevOps, and cloud computing.
+Additionally, I've completed an extensive 36-hour Project Management Professional (PMP) workshop, which has further honed my skills in project execution.

-I excel in full-stack development, with a seven-year focus on writing clean, efficient code for large-scale web applications.
-I apply key software development principles like SOLID, TDD, and DDD, and am adept at creating robust system designs.
+In the realm of full-stack development, I have dedicated seven years to crafting clean and efficient code for large-scale web applications.
+My approach is grounded in fundamental software development principles like SOLID, TDD, and DDD, and I'm skilled in developing strong system designs.

-As a team leader, I implement Agile methodologies to maximize team productivity and maintain composure under pressure, ensuring successful project completion.
-My dedication to excellence in software development and project management drives my ongoing success in the dynamic tech industry.</p>
+As a leader, I embrace Agile methodologies to enhance team productivity, and I strive to remain calm and focused even in high-pressure situations, ensuring the successful completion of projects.
+My commitment to excellence in both software development and project management is a cornerstone of my career in the ever-changing landscape of technology.</p>

 <h3 align="left">Languages and Tools:</h3>